-- A. Follow direction of County Forest Comprehensive Land Use Plan and as approved by Forestry Committee. - 1.
-Evaluate land trades as presented to Forestry Committee for possible County Board approval. - 2.
-Evaluate land purchases as presented to Forestry Committee for possible County Board approval. - 3.
+A. Follow direction of County Forest Comprehensive Land Use Plan and as approved by Forestry Committee.

+1. Evaluate land trades as presented to Forestry Committee for possible County Board approval.

+- 2. Evaluate land purchases as presented to Forestry Committee for possible County Board approval. - 3.
 Pursue grant funding sources for any approved acquisition project. - 4.
+Complete 2nd half payment to Washburn County Lakes and Rivers. - 5.
 Develop a proposal to acquire industrial forest lands that may be available for purchase that are beneficial to Washburn County for both protection and enhancement of recreational programs and provide for long term timber management returns.